drenize/Multilingual_NLP_Classifier_Toxic_Comments/README.md

 # Discussion Detox
-## Multilingual natural language processing with deep learning neural networks
+## Multilingual Machine Learning algorithms to identify toxic comments on the internet

 #### Data Sience Capstone Project with the [Neue Fische](https://www.neuefische.de/) school and pool for digital talent.

 This project is still in progress.